codepr/codepr.github.io/_posts/2019-03-07-sol-mqtt-broker-p4.md

     free(table);
 }

 /* The implementation here was originally done by Gary S. Brown.
-Slighltly
+Slightly
  * modified by Pete Warden, without any imposition on the reuse of the code.
  */